Sunday, June 13, 2010

 My three oldest daughters spent the week at "Girls Camp" which is a program the church runs every year for girls between 12 and 18.
 Natalie just turned 12 recently and so was able to go.
 We persuaded our oldest, Kimberly, to go again (she doesn't care for camping) so all three of them were there together and had a great time.

-last year, Marble Creek.
+On Saturday morning I was supposed to go early to pick them up.
+So I decided to spend the night before the same area I did last year, Marble Creek.
 Last year I hiked the trail from the Marble Creek campground to Crane Lake.
 It was a hard hike because there were so many trees down but I remember it fondly.
 But I was disappointed that I spent so little time at Marble Creek itself.
 So this time I took my son, Hyrum, and we spent the night at the campground there.
 We hung our hammocks from trees near the car.

 The creek itself is beautiful.
 The water has worn away all the soil, exposing the rhyolite bones of the area.
 Rhyolite tends to crack in straight lines, leaving square blocks or stair steps.
 So the creek looks as though some giant child has spilled their set of building blocks into the water.